 First-degree felonies can result in 30-year state prison, 30 years of probation and $10,000 fine.

-Collateral Consequences of Grand Theft
+Orlando Grand Theft Lawyer Explains the Collateral Consequences of a Grand Theft

 In addition to the penalties discussed above, every judgment of guilty of a theft for property shall result in the suspension of the convicted person’s driver license.
 The Court is required to inform the Department of Motor Vehicles of the theft related conviction and for the drivers license to be suspended.
 The Driver’s license penalties include: